 Pre and post hospitalization are two critical periods in a patient’s journey of care.
 Both stages have a significant impact on the patient’s health, recovery, and overall well-being.

 Pre-hospitalization refers to the period before a patient is admitted to the hospital for medical treatment.
 It is a critical stage in the journey of medical care and it is important for patients and their families to be aware of what to expect and how to prepare.
 During pre-hospitalization, patients should focus on gathering information, arranging for post-hospitalization care, and preparing for financial issues.

 One of the most important aspects that a patient should consider during pre-hospitalization is pre-hospitalization expenses.
 These expenses refer to any costs that are incurred before the patient is admitted to the hospital.
 They may include diagnostic tests, doctor consultations, and any other medical expenses related to the preparation for hospitalization.
 Coverage for 30 days prior to the hospitalization is provided to the insured person.
 This varies from company to company.

-For example, if a patient is hospitalized for three days, their insurance policy may consider the expenses incurred during the 15, 30 or 60 days prior to the hospitalization as pre-hospitalization expenses as per the health insurance plan limit.
+For example, if a patient is hospitalized for three days, their insurance The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy More may consider the expenses incurred during the 15, 30 or 60 days prior to the hospitalization as pre-hospitalization expenses as per the health insurance plan limit.
 This means that any diagnostic tests, doctor consultations, or prescription medicines that the patient may have incurred during this period may be covered under the pre-hospitalization expenses.
 However, the prior days may vary from company to company.